 Security and Safety (Core)

 Note to drafters: Drafters should consider whether Defence Industry Security Program (DISP) membership in accordance with Control 16.1 of the DSPF is required for this contract.
-For further assistance and guidance in relation to determining whether DISP membership is required, refer to the DISP Factsheet here:
+For further assistance and guidance in relation to determining whether DISP membership is required, refer to DISP Factsheet here:

-http://ibss/PublishedWebsite/LatestFinal/836F0CF2-84F0-43C2-8A34-6D34BD246B0D/Item/EBDAF9B0-2B07-45D4-BC51-67963BAA2394
+http://ibss/PublishedWebsite/LatestFinal/836F0CF2-84F0-43C2-8A34-6D34BD246B0D/Item/EBDAF9B0-2B07-45D4-BC51-67963BAA2394.

 If it is determined that DISP membership is required, a more extensive template will be required and drafters should refer to the ASDEFCON Suite of Tendering and Contracting Templates available at: